ubcengineers/eweek-2018/src/markdown/about.md

-# The best way to kickstart your first year at UBC.
-Hello and welcome to UBC Engineering!
-The Engineering Undergraduate Society (EUS) is delighted to invite you to our community of nearly 5000 undergraduate students.
-Your friends at the EUS have spent the whole summer planning 2 weeks of events geared towards welcoming all of you!
-Week E{{<sup>0</sup>}} is the second best week of the year*, and is a great time to meet some of your peers, talk to upper-years, get to know campus, and help you find your niche at UBC.

-{{<small>*after E-Week, of course.</small>}}
+# Hello and welcome to E-Week: the best week of the year.

+Welcome to a week of challenges, competition, and, of course, fun.
+Test your skills in mechanical design, dodgeball, trivia, and more.
+Watch your classmates prove they know more science than the sci-fi movies, create a model to dispense BEvERages, and race chariots down Main Mall.
+Are you ready?